Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Experimental Results and Discussion

-Figure \ref{fig:overall_criteria} shows the remarkable performance of the Large Language Model's (LLM) in the evaluated metrics, demonstrating consistency with slight variations in the scores.
+Figure \ref{fig:overall_criteria} shows the performance of the selected LLM in the evaluated metrics, demonstrating consistency with slight variations in the scores.
 On average, the answers provided are accurate and in line with the reference, though there might be room for improvement.
 While responses generally provide useful information, there are instances where additional depth could enhance their utility.
-In addition, most answers usually include a remarkable balance between conciseness and effectiveness, showing a proficient level of brevity, as well as clear and logical organization.
+In addition, most answers usually include a good balance between conciseness and effectiveness, with clear and logical organization.
 The overall results show no notable differences in these metrics across the three scenarios.
 This suggests that messages within the Rosbag related to the introduction of obstacles or cancellation of goals do not notably influence the general criteria evaluation outcomes.

-The language model's adaptability to challenges like obstacles and goal cancellations regarding the described categories, is shown in Figure \ref{fig:criteria_evaluation_categories}.
+The adaptability of the language model to challenges such as obstacles and goal cancellations regarding the described categories, is shown in Figure \ref{fig:criteria_evaluation_categories}.

-Concerning general questions about about events and the progression of the navigation task, we observe variations in scores across Scenarios 2 and 3.
-While coherence and conciseness are even improved, Scenario 1, involving direct navigation to three goals, outperforms in accuracy and helpfulness.
+Concerning general questions about events and the progression of the navigation task, we observe variations in scores across Scenarios 2 and 3.
+While coherence and conciseness improve, Scenario 1, which involves direct navigation to the three goals, scores higher in accuracy and helpfulness.
 This fact suggests that effective communication on general queries benefits from the absence of obstacles or goal cancellations, enhancing overall understanding.

-In the category 'Trajectory Planning and Replanning', the questions are effectively addressed in all the three scenarios, showing scores consistently above 8 in every evaluated metric, even when obstacles are introduced or a goal is cancelled.
-These results underlines the system's proficiency in handling trajectory-related questions despite potential new challenges.
+In the category \lq Trajectory Planning and Re-planning', questions are effectively addressed across all three scenarios, showing scores above 8 in every metric, even when obstacles or goal cancellations are introduced.
+These results highlight the system's capability to manage trajectory-related queries effectively despite these challenges.

-Regarding the category 'Goal Completion and Navigation Task Status', Scenarios 1 and 2 demonstrate the effectiveness of the system in conveying goal completion and navigation task status information.
-Nevertheless, the slightly lower scores for Scenario 3 indicate potential challenges in effectively communicating completion status when a goal is aborted.
+Regarding the category \lq Goal Completion and Navigation Task Status' category, Scenarios 1 and 2 effectively convey information about goal completion and navigation task progress.
+Nevertheless, the slightly lower scores in Scenario 3 indicate challenges in effectively communicating the completion status when a goal is aborted.